-30-Year Reserve Program In January 2021, a public hearing will be held to consider adding a 30-Year Acreage Reserve Program to the NRD's Groundwater Management Plan Rules & Regulations.
+30-Year Reserve Program In 2021, a 30-Year Acreage Reserve Program was added to the NRD's Groundwater Management Plan Rules and Regulations.
 The program was developed to provide a long-term solution in protecting surface water rights and to ensure that supplies in the Platte Basin are optimized and managed efficiently with maximum benefits and to meet water management obligations.
-Irrigation districts will sign up for the program and surface water users will have the option to opt-in or opt-out of the program annually.
+Irrigation districts (ID) sign up for the program and surface water users will have the option to opt-in or opt-out of the program annually.
+Thirty Mile ID, Cozad Ditch and Southside ID all approved participating in the Program.

 Surface Water Storage In 2018, CPNRD partnered with CNPPID, NPPD, and NeDNR to store a portion of the unused surface water irrigation water in Lake McConaughy.
-The water is transferred to the Environmental Account on October 1st of each year, allowing the mitigation water to be released to meet various water management targets and goals.
-In August 2019, the recharge agreement changed the way CPNRD is paid for groundwater recharge via seepage through the canals in the non-irrigation season.
+The water is transferred to the Environmental Account (EA) on October 1st of each year, allowing the mitigation water to be released to meet various water management targets and goals.
+In 2019, the recharge agreement changed the way CPNRD is paid for groundwater recharge via seepage through the canals in the non-irrigation season.
 The total amount diverted is measured by the NRD using automated measuring and recording gates and adjusted; by subtracting any releases made and recorded by the irrigation district.
 The non-irrigation season begins when the canals stop releasing water for irrigation and end when the canals begin releasing water for irrigation as determined by CPNRD.
+In 2020, the unused storage water transferred to the EA totaled 14,073 AF.